mayombeboboto/Cloud_tutorial/README.md

 * docker ps:  shows the currently running containers

+* docker ps -a -q: only returns a list of container ids.

-* docker ps —all:  shows all the containers that existed.
+* docker ps -a (or -all):  shows all the containers that existed.
 To delete them from the image cache, see “docker system prune” below.

 * docker run = docker create + docker start commands What happens is whenever you run: "docker run", it actually first create the image then start it.